 However, to properly answer your question, here is a list of the life expectancy of the 3 main solar lights components:

 Solar LED Lights’ panels lose their efficiency over time depending on 3 factors: usage, conversion efficiency, and efficiency loss per year.

-For example, a Monocrystalline Solar Panel has a conversion efficiency of around 23.54% and an average output loss of 0.8% a year.
-This means that within 29.3 years, this solar panel will be dead.
+For example, a Monocrystalline Panel has a conversion efficiency of around 23.54% and an average output loss of 0.8% a year.
+This means that within 29.3 years, these solar panels will be dead.

 Generally speaking, most solar panels last between 10-30 years before they become useless.

-B. How Long Do Solar Light Batteries Last?
+B. How Long Do solar lights Batteries Last?

 The lifespan of the solar light battery is determined by the number of the charge cycles.
 In other words, how many times you fully charged then discharged the battery.

 Different batteries have different life cycles.
 For example, Lithium-ion batteries can last up to 1000 Cycles while Nickel-cadmium batteries can last up to 1500 cycles.

 It’s important to mention that although Nickel-cadmium batteries last up to 1500 cycles, it suffers from memory loss, which means that the battery will lose its charging capacity over time.